open-cloud/open-cloud.github.io.old/4_notes.md

 ##To Fix Before Release

-1. Remove visible references to Reservations, Accounts, Billing, and Invoices.
-[DONE]

-2. Need to either hide or document the ability to whitelist Networks.
-   [DONE: limitation documented below]

-3. Hide undocumented Views.
-Keep only Tenant, Developer, Nagios, and xsh.
-[DONE]

-4. Complete Site Privilges (Admin, Tech, PI, Default) or document as incomplete.
-[DONE: limitation documented below]

-5. Nodes tab should be visible from the Sites page.
-[DONE]

-6. Tags tab should not be visible from the Sites page (only from Slices).
-[DONE]

-7. Finish the example Acceess Control policy language example in the Administering a Deployment section.
-[DONE]

-8. Why does the Deployment page include both an Images selector and an Images tab.
-Seems like the latter is unnecessary.
-If that's not the case, document the tab.
-[DONE]

-9. Make sure user's can't set/unset Admin and Read-Only buttons in Login Details without the proper authorization.
-(And do we really need Read-Only any more?)
-[DONE]

-10. Users->Dashboard View != the set of views visible on the user's home page (and does not reflect changes made through the Customize tab).
-[DONE]

-11. Slice objects should not be saved if creator is not set.
+1. Slice objects should not be saved if creator is not set.
 [DONE] A non-admin should not be able to set the creator to someone else.

-12. Determine if Sliver.IP is a useful field or redundant with NetworkSlivers.
+2. Determine if Sliver.IP is a useful field or redundant with NetworkSlivers.
 Update admin to display the appropriate one (right now we display comma-separated NetworkSlivers addresses in Sliver list, but Sliver.IP in Sliver detail view)

-13. In the Developer view, a status of "1-OK" still shows up as a red error symbol.
-[DONE]

-14. Normal users should not be able to change their site.
+3. Normal users should not be able to change their site.

-15. Generate RESTful API documentation.
+4. Generate RESTful API documentation.

-16. Remove Deployment tab from Site page.
-Add Site/Controller tab to Deployment page.

-17. Have "Documentation" link at top of all pages point to Guide rather than ../admin/doc.
+5. Have "Documentation" link at top of all pages point to Guide rather than ../admin/doc.

-18. Slices should not allow names that are truncated after the first underscore (i.e. "onlab_") [DONE]

-19. Remove m1.tiny, it's causing sliver instantiation problems

 ##Incomplete and Undocumented Features